 If you can't afford to make payments right now, as a first step, you can ask your mortgage company for a forbearance.
 A forbearance is a short-term option that can reduce or suspend your regular monthly mortgage payments for just a while.
 You will still need to repay the missed payments, but the goal is to give you some breathing room, with the possibility of qualifying for a long-term solution for keeping your home at the end of the forbearance.
-Some mortgage servicers have a requirement that you must request a forbearance before you get too far behind on payments.
-If you are interested in a forbearance, you should contact your mortgage servicer as soon as possible.

-The rest of this document focuses on long-term options for keeping your home.

-You should consider these options if you can afford to make regular monthly payments toward a mortgage.
+The rest of this document focuses on long-term options for keeping your home, if you can afford to make regular monthly payments.
 You may have other, additional options too.
 Talk with a housing counselor or lawyer for information about your specific situation.